sasamil/parsing-arithmetic-expression/Cpp/readme.md

 Small Python code example to demonstarte the new approach for expression parsing.
-It is assumed that input-expression is valid and already tokenized (no blank spaces, no multi-character tokens).
-The focus is at new parsing algorithm here.
-So, please see the "rpn" function, in code.
+It is assumed that input-expression is valid and already tokenized (no blank spaces, no multi-character tokens) - the focus is at new parsing algorithm here.
+The algorithm itself can be seen in the "rpn" function, in code.

 Two c++ files are provided.